scalabli/quo/docs/advanced.rst

-*   Depending on what you plan on doing you might have some success by disabling interspersed arguments (:attr:`~Context.allow_interspersed_args`) which instructs the parser to not allow arguments and options to be mixed.
+*   Depending on what you plan on doing you might have some success by disabling interspersed arguments (:attr:`~Context.allow_interspersed_args`) which instructs the parser to not allow arguments and apps to be mixed.
 Depending on your situation this might improve your results.

-Generally though the combinated handling of options and arguments from your own commands and commands from another application are discouraged and if you can avoid it, you should.
+Generally though the combinated handling of apps and arguments from your own commands and commands from another application are discouraged and if you can avoid it, you should.
 It's a much better idea to have everything below a subcommand be forwarded to another application than to